*please note, no partially funded PhD Studentships will be offered this year

 Each application will be subject to a robust assessment process involving two review stages.
 The first stage will include an independent review panel consisting of senior Scottish and international academics, as well as police personnel.
 Each assessor will review and score all applications against the following criteria and make and recommendation to fund or not based on:

-In addition to the academic chair, this panel will also consist of senior police officers and staff, senior members of the Scottish Police Authority, the SIPR Director and Associate Directors, and the SIPR Knowledge Exchange and Business Manager and potentially other senior academics including from the SIPR International Advisory Committee,.
+In addition to the academic chair, the Awarding Panel will also consist of senior police officers and staff, senior members of the Scottish Police Authority, the SIPR Director and Associate Directors, and the SIPR Knowledge Exchange and Business Manager and potentially other senior academics including from the SIPR International Advisory Committee,.
 This panel will be responsible for choosing the two successful applications by majority vote.

 For further details contact: